kroll-j/graphcore/spec.rst

   The intersection operator takes two operants, both of wich must return a set of nodes.
   The result of the composite command is a set of nodes that contains only the nodes that are in both, the result of the left operand, and the result of the right.
-  **FIXME** If and only if either operant returns NONE, the result is NONE.
+  If and only if either operant returns NONE, the result is NONE.

 subtraction (&&!):
   The subtraction operator takes two operants, both of wich must return a set of nodes.